mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 >   or ability check; the DM will determine which skill for you to use.
 If you
 >   succeed, you give a -2 penalty to your opponent's next check.
 This penalty
 >   ends if not used by the end of the participant's next turn.

+## Prepare

+You use your major action to prepare for your next turn.
+You can use this action to apply a bonus to a skill check or ability check you make in the future.

+> ### Prepare: Major Action
+>
+> - **Skill or Ability Check:** Describe what you're doing to prepare and
+>   declare which skill you're trying to boost.
+It must be plausible to gain a
+>   benefit in this manner.
+Make a DC 10 skill check or ability check; the DM
+>   will determine which skill for you to use.
+If you succeed, you gain a +2
+>   bonus to a check you make before the end of your next turn using the
+>   declared skill.